Fireworks: the law

 - Have an unlicensed firework with the intention of selling it or giving it to someone else

-The offences mentioned above are specified in Section 80 of the Explosives Act 1875.
-These are arrestable offences – this means that the Gardaí can arrest you without a warrant if they suspect you of having committed the offence.
+These offences are specified in Section 80 of the Explosives Act 1875, as amended by the Section 68 of the Criminal Justice Act 2006.
+These are arrestable offences.
+The Gardaí can arrest you without a warrant if they suspect you of having committed an offence under this Act.

 If you are found guilty of any of the above offences: